T-cell study adds to debate over duration of COVID-19 immunity

 By Kate Kelland

-LONDON, Nov 2 (Reuters) - A small UK study has found that "cellular immunity" to the pandemic SARS-CoV-2 virus is present after six months in people who had mild or asymptomatic COVID-19 infections - suggesting they might have some level of protection for at least that time.
+LONDON, Nov 2 (Reuters) - A small but key UK study has found that "cellular immunity" to the pandemic SARS-CoV-2 virus is present after six months in people who had mild or asymptomatic COVID-19 - suggesting they might have some level of protection for at least that time.

 Scientists presenting the findings, from 100 non-hospitalised COVID-19 patients in Britain, said they were "reassuring" but did not mean people cannot in rare cases be infected twice with the disease.